joncarlmatthews/nate/README.md

 	$ ./nate ~/Music/ > bitrates.txt

 ### Note
-Currently only supports .wav and .mp3
+Currently only supports .wav and .mp3 and binary has only been tested on OSX 10.9.2